Eric Trump Sounded Desperate When He Called House Document Requests A ‘Joke,’ Democratic Congresswoman Says

 — Mediaite (@Mediaite) March 7, 2019

-Speaking on Fox & Friends, Eric Trump said that the above requests, especially the ones pertaining to his father’s meetings with Putin, are a “joke,” additionally accusing the House Judiciary Committee of being “so desperate” to prove that his father is guilty of obstruction of justice.
+Speaking on Fox & Friends, Eric Trump said that the above requests, especially the ones pertaining to his father’s meetings with Putin, are a “joke” — additionally accusing the House Judiciary Committee of being “so desperate” to prove that his father is guilty of obstruction of justice.
 He stressed that he doesn’t understand why the committee is “subpoenaing everybody under the sun” at a point where the United States and its economy are both in a good place.

 Furthermore, Trump discussed how he feels special counsel Robert Mueller’s investigation has already “fallen on its face.”
 He said that the probe hasn’t gotten anywhere, despite all the taxpayer money spent on looking into the possible collusion between Donald Trump’s campaign and Russian officials ahead of the 2016 presidential election.

-The younger Trump also denied ever talking to Putin when he was pressed about the issue by Fox & Friends co-host Steve Doocy.
+Eric Trump also denied ever talking to Putin when he was pressed about the issue by Fox & Friends co-host Steve Doocy.